How Much Is 2 Liters In Gallons

 Scientific Foundation and History

 The metric system, including the liter, was created in the late 18th century by French scientists who sought a universal and rational system of measurement based on natural constants.
-The initial definition of the meter was based on the Earth's circumference, and the liter was derived from the meter.
+That said, the initial definition of the meter was based on the Earth's circumference, and the liter was derived from the meter.
 The goal was to create a system that was easy to use and convert between units, which led to the decimal-based structure of the metric system.

 In contrast, the imperial system has evolved over centuries from various local units and customs.
 The gallon's history can be traced back to ancient Rome, where different measures for volume were used.
 Over time, these measures were adopted and modified in different regions of Europe, eventually leading to the development of the imperial gallon in Britain.
 The US gallon is based on the wine gallon used in England before the imperial gallon was standardized in 1824.